Fields

 type

-This represents the graphql "return type", which can be a primitive or a separate model (depending on the kind).
+This represents the GraphQL "return type", which can be a primitive or a separate model (depending on the kind).

 description

-Will appear as description in the graphql schema.
+Will appear as description in the GraphQL schema.

 list

-If list is true the result is an array.
+the result is an array.

 nonNull

-Will make the field required both in the graphql schema and in the database.
+Will make the field required both in the GraphQL schema and in the database.

 defaultValue

-Will set this as default value in graphql mutations and in the database.
+Will set this as default value in GraphQL mutations and in the database.

 args